Common questions, straight answers.

 Do you work with CPAs, financial advisors, and business consultants?

 Yes.
-We partner with advisors who refer clients for IP protection, business counsel, and Fractional GC.
-We coordinate with your existing advisory team (with client consent) to align legal strategy with financial and business planning.
+We partner with advisors who refer clients for IP protection and trademark, patent, or copyright matters.
+We coordinate with your existing advisory team (with client consent) to align IP strategy with business and financial planning.
 Reach out if you'd like to discuss a referral partnership.

 Still have questions?